 A third project involves cartoons and their socialization on children, currently looking at morality, with a focus on the relationship of modernity, postmodernity and their influences on content of present-day cartoons.
 We have data going back some 70 years and will continue to work on this throughout the next decade.
 This research is being conducted with Dr. David G. Ortiz, Lorissa Humble and others.

-My current research involves four projects: First, with Erin Rider and Stephanie Arnett, we are studying fans of college football in the Southeast Conference (SEC).
+With Drs.
+Erin N. Rider and Stephanie M. Arnett, we are studying fans of college football in the Southeast Conference (SEC).
 This is a 76-item survey addressing various aspects of fandom for these fans.
 We had over 300 respondents and we hope to have the first of many papers out to journals some time in 2017.